eleksir/i3status-go/README.md

 ## How to build it

-This appliction was tested to compile with go v1.24.
+This application was tested to compile with go v1.24.

 All you need is go lang compiler and gnu make utility.
 Invoke